rudfoss/radutils/libs/config-builder/README.md

 ## Concepts

-The two core concepts you need to grok when working with this library are **config builder function** and **config sources**.
-They are connected together through an instance of the `ConfigBuilder` class that serves as a bootrsapper for the **config builder function**
+The thee core concepts you will be working with when using this library are the **ConfigBuilder**, the **config builder function** and **config sources**.
+Together they provide a way for you to declaratively build strongly typed configuration objects.

+### Config Builder

+The **ConfigBuilder** class orchestrates building configuration objects using different sources and build functions.
+To build configurations you create an instance of the `ConfigBuilder` class and provide it with a set of sources that control where configuration values can come from.

 ### Config Builder Function